SharePoint/sp-dev-docs/docs/general-development/how-to-create-custom-sharepoint-server-workflow-forms-with-visual-studio-20.md

 ### Test the custom initiation form

 Test the workflow by pressing F5 or by clicking the **Start** button in Visual Studio 2012.
-If you are testing in an on-premises local installation of SharePoint Server 2013, Visual Studio 2012 will start the Workflow Manager Test Service Host utility and deploy the workflow to the developer site.
+If you are testing in an on-premises local installation of SharePoint, Visual Studio 2012 will start the Workflow Manager Test Service Host utility and deploy the workflow to the developer site.
 After a moment, the developer site will open.